dclement1/Remote_Sensing_Workshop_2/README.md

 ### Our main data source was a LIDAR point cloud obtained from the National Oceanic and Atmospheric Administration’s coastal LIDAR data portal.
 LIDAR, which is a type of sensor that is generally on an airplane or satelite, fires laser pulses at the ground, and records their return signatures.
 This gives us a very accurate representation of the elevation of the surface of what the laser pulse hit.
 The resulting set of elevation points is what we refer to as a Point Cloud.
 The point cloud for our Data is made of 2,093,340 points.

--Below we have an image of the point cloud of our data.
+- Below we have an image of the point cloud of our data.
 The different colours represent various elevations.
 ![PointCloud](Point_Cloud_1.JPG)

 -Below we have a zoomed in version of the point cloud showing just how dense the points are.
 ![PointCloudZoom](Point_Cloud_zoom.JPG)

-#Flood Analysis
+# Flood Analysis
-For this project we will use an open source program called SAGA GIS to perform and create various analysis and visualizations.
+### For this project we will use an open source program called SAGA GIS to perform and create various analysis and visualizations.
 One of the first analysis we will perform is a Flood simulation showing what would happen if there was simply a 2.5 foot increase in the depth of the river and the dam could not hold it.

 - In this image below we have a digital terrain model which shows the surface of the ground, which is overlayed by the flood simulation.
  ![FloodSim](dem_hillshade_dam_flood.png)